Selling a Home in Pre-Foreclosure in Ozark, MO

 Sell Your Home in Pre-Foreclosure

-- Short sale — Lenders are required to consider any offer made on your Ozark, MO home.
-In a short sale, the offer is not enough money to pay off all your debts.
+- Short sale — If a prospective buyer makes an offer on your Ozark, MO home, the lender must consider it.
+In a short sale, the offer on your Ozark, MO home in pre-foreclosure is less than the amount you owe.
 A short sale can only happen if the lender agrees.
-In some cases, the bank may believe the short sale offer is more than they’ll get at auction.
-A short sale can negatively impact your credit score, but not to the extent that a foreclosure does.
+In some cases, the bank may believe the short sale offer would be higher than what they’d get at auction.
+A short sale can negatively impact your credit score, but not as much as a foreclosure.

 Selling Your Home in Pre-Foreclosure to Our Ozark, MO Cash Home Buyers

 - Getting you money fast — While the bank would likely prefer it if you sold your home instead of them having to foreclose on it, they’ll still move to take over and sell the house as quickly as possible.
 When you sell to us, you will sell your house fast.
-There’s no waiting for inspections, appraisals, or to find a buyer.
-As licensed real estate brokers, we can perform the closing ourselves, as soon as you need us to after we agree on a price.
+You don’t have to deal with or wait around for third parties.
+As licensed real estate brokers, we can perform the closing ourselves, as soon as you need us to after you agree to our offer.

-- Saving your credit score — Having a home in pre-foreclosure does not lower your credit score.
+- Saving your credit score — Having a home in pre-foreclosure does not effect your credit score.
 However, if the foreclosure is completed, it can have massive consequences for your credit score, that will stay there for 7 years.
-While you won’t get to keep your home if you sell to us, we can save you from the financial perils of foreclosure.
+While selling to us won’t allow you to keep your home, we can save you from the financial perils of foreclosure.

 Other services we offer in Ozark, MO include: